sitbon/magg/readme.md

 - Aggregate tools from multiple servers under unified prefixes
 - Persist configurations across sessions

-Think of MAGG as a "package manager for LLM tools" - it lets AI assistants install and manage their own capabilities at runtime.
+Think of Magg as a "package manager for LLM tools" - it lets AI assistants install and manage their own capabilities at runtime.

 ## Features